-Ok…but suppose you really just want to save money right now.
-In that case, GoDaddy usually wins with their deep discounting.
+Ok…but suppose you really want to save money right now.
+In that case, GoDaddy usually wins with its deep discounting.

 So – GoDaddy or Namecheap?
-Well, if you are planning on running your website for more than 2 years – Namecheap.
+Well, if you plan on running your website for over 2 years – Namecheap.

-But, if you are just trying to claim a name fast, and don’t mind transferring it later – then GoDaddy will save you a few bucks upfront.
+But, if you are trying to claim a name fast and don’t mind transferring it later – then GoDaddy will save you a few bucks upfront.

 If you own hundreds of domains – the program may very well pay for itself.
 But if you own less than a hundred domains or so, then Namecheap will still give you the lowest long-term price.

 But, as you may have guessed – there’s more to a domain name provider than just price.

 Note – the pricing comparison only looks at domain names.
 They both do the whole range of email, hosting, etc. Those combinations get tricky, of course.
 Usually, Namecheap is cheaper when renewing (especially with built-in WHOISguard and Email hosting).
 While GoDaddy runs cheaper upfront pricing.
 I’ve reviewed Namecheap’s hosting and have compared GoDaddy to Bluehost.